 Marketing is a management discipline concerned with the study of exchange processes involving organizations and individuals.
-The techniques of other disciplines such as accountancy, economics, mathematics, sociology nd psychology all contribute to it.
+It draws on concepts and methodologies from other disciplines such as economics, sociology, psychology, accounting and mathematics.
 The School of Marketing offers full-time and part-time courses (3490), leading to the award of the degree of Bachelor of Commerce.
 As the first year courses in Accounting and Financial Management, Economics and Marketing are similar, transfers can usually be arranged at the end of first year without loss of standing.
 The School also offers a full-time course leading to the award of the combined degree of Bachelor of Commerce/Bachelor of Laws in Marketing (4710).